-\textbf{Problem formulation.} More formally, we consider in this work the MNL-bandit problem with knapsack constraints, where a seller sells $N$ products over a time horizon of $T$ periods.
-Each product $i\in [N]$ is associated with a revenue $r_i$ and has an initial inventory level of $q_i$ units, which cannot be replenished once it has been exhausted.
-In each period $t$, a customer arrives and the seller must decide on an assortment $S_t\subseteq [N]$ of size (or cardinality) at most $K$ to offer to the customer.
-The customer makes the purchase decision $c_t\in S_t\cup \{0\}$ according to a multinomial logit (MNL) choice model with unknown parameters.
+More formally, we consider the MNL-bandit problem with knapsack constraints, where a seller sells $N$ products over a time horizon of $T$ periods.
+Each product $i\in [N]$ is associated with a revenue $r_i$ and has an initial inventory level of $q_i T$ units, which cannot be replenished once it has been exhausted.
+In each period $t$, a customer arrives and then offers an assortment $S_t\subseteq [N]$ selected from a constrained subset $\mathcal{S}$ of assortments.
+The customer purchases $c_t\in S_t\cup \{0\}$ according to a multinomial logit (MNL) choice model with unknown parameters.
 Here, 0 denotes the no-purchase option.
 The MNL choice model, first introduced in \cite{Luce59}, \cite{Plackett} and \cite{Mcfadden1977ModellingTC}, can be described as follows: given the assortment $S$, the probability that product $i$ is purchased is given by:

 where $\{v_i\}_{i\in [N] \cup \{0\}}$ are model parameters unknown to the seller.
-We assume that the $\{v_i\}_{i\in [N]}$ are upper bounded by some known constant $v_{\text{max}}$.
 The sale of product $i$ decreases by one unit the available amount of product $i$.
-When set $S$ is offered, the expected consumption of product $i\in S$ is equal to $p_i(S)$, while the expected revenue $R(S)$ of assortment $S$ can be written as follows.
+When set $S$ is offered, the purchase probability of product $i\in S$ is equal to $\pi(i, S)$, while the expected revenue $R(S)$ of assortment $S$ can be written as follows:

-We would like to mention that even in the case where the model parameters are known to the seller, we are not aware of any computationally efficient algorithm to compute the optimal (offline) dynamic policy that respects the hard inventory constraints.
+We would like to mention that even in the case where the model parameters are known to the seller, we are not aware of any computationally efficient algorithm to compute the optimal dynamic policy that respects the hard inventory constraints.
 Note that this contrasts with the static MNL assortment problem without inventory constraints, where optimal solutions are well characterized (see for instance \cite{Talluri}, \cite{Rusmevichientong2010}, \cite{Dsir2014NearOptimalAF} and \cite{Davis2013AssortmentPU}).
 Following previous works on bandits with knapsack constraints (for example, \cite{Agrawal_global_bandits} and \cite{Badanidiyuru}), we thus consider a stronger benchmark, where the hard inventory constraints are relaxed.
 This benchmark is based on an exponential-size LP (described more precisely in Section \ref{sec:preliminaries}).